 - This is the ideal physique and weight of the Great Dane.

-In case your Dane pup is too lean you can increase its food intake by half a cup or a whole cup.
+In case your Dane pup is too lean you can increase its food intake by 1/2 a cup or a whole cup.
 The puppy has a lot of time to grow and develop muscles.
 Miscalculated, or forced feed would only make things difficult for your Great Dane.
 As some owners want their Great Danes to be heavy and feed them blindly.
 This can put your dog in danger and become prey to many growth related ailments.

-Just be reasonable and give your Great Dane pup some time to grow and mature normally.
+Therefore, just be reasonable and give your Great Dane pup some time to grow and mature normally.

-Food transition for Great Dane dog;
+Food transition for Great Dane dog

 If you are not satisfied with your Great Dane’ food you can change it any time sooner.
 The key is to begin with half new food and half old food.
 This would help the canine to continue eating the food even if it is changed.
 Some dogs might not like new things all of a sudden, so it would really help.
 Drizzle the probiotics on top of its food to ensure smooth development during transition.